ddicorpo/RecruitInc/README.md

 - Give a name to the configuration and save.
 - You should be able to debug from normal runtime (not from a test)

+## How to start the project?

+### Write `.env` file

+You need to write one `.env` in the recruit-inc-back It needs to have the same variable as `recruit-inc-back/.env.example`

+You need to write one `.env` in the recruit-inc-front It needs to have the same variables as `recruit-inc-front/.env.example`

+### Launch Containers

+Back-End Docker Commands:
+- docker login [...]
+- cd recruit-inc-back
+- docker build -t $USER/node-app .
+- docker run -p 6969:6969 winterhart/node-app .

+Front-End Docker Commands:
+- docker login [...]
+- cd recruit-inc-front
+- docker build -t $USER/node-app-front .
+- docker run -p 3000:3000 winterhart/node-app-front .

 ## API Endpoints